inkomomutane/biospdatabase_android/README.md

 # Biosp

-Mobile data collect app for all biosp's
+Mobile data collect app for all biosps